-- ➤ Counseling Housing Choice Voucher tenants as to location of units outside of areas of poverty or minority concentration and assist them to locate those units; - ➤ Marketing the Housing Choice Voucher program to owners outside of areas of poverty /minority concentrations; and - ➤ Market Housing Choice Voucher program to owners of housing for persons with disabilities.
+- Counseling Housing Choice Voucher tenants as to the location of units outside of areas of poverty or minority concentration and assist them to locate those units; - Marketing the Housing Choice Voucher program to owners outside of areas of poverty /minority concentrations; and - Market Housing Choice Voucher program to owners of housing for persons with disabilities. - Increase Project Based Vouchers to assist persons with disabilities.